Interacting diffusions and trees of excursions: convergence and comparison: Main results

 If $\mu$ is concave and $\sigma^2$ is subadditive, then inequality~\eqref{eq:comparison} holds with $\SetF_{+-}$ replaced by $\SetF_{++}$.
 If $\mu$ is subadditive and $\sigma^2$ is additive, then inequality~\eqref{eq:comparison} holds with $\SetF_{+-}$ replaced by $\SetF_{+\pm}$. \end{theorem}

 The proof is deferred to Section~\ref{sec:comparison_with_the_VIM}.
 Comparisons of diffusions at fixed time points are well-known.
-Theorem~\ref{thm:comparison} provides an inequality for the whole process.
-The techniques we develope for this in Subsection~\ref{ssec:Preservation of convexity} might allow to generalize the comparison results of Bergenthum and Rueschendorf (2007) on semimartingales.
+Cox et al.\ (1996) establish a comparison between the finite-dimensional distributions of two diffusions where the test functions have product structure.
+To the best of our knowledge, Theorem~\ref{thm:comparison} is the first comparison result with general test functions on the finite-dimensional distributions.
+The techniques we develop for this in Subsection~\ref{ssec:Preservation of convexity} might allow to generalize the comparison results of Cox et al.\ (1996) on interacting diffusions and the comparison results of Bergenthum and R\"uschendorf (2007) on semimartingales.

 The assumption of $\mu$ being subadditive is natural in the following sense.
 Let us assume that letting two $1$-island processes with initial masses $x$ and $y$, respectively, evolve independently is better in expectation for the total mass than letting one $1$-island process with initial mass $x+y$ evolve.
 This assumption implies that